-

 Snow Centre researchers aim to gain a better understanding of immune function to develop more effective diagnostic tests and therapies.

-The clinics have the potential to transform the way we manage and treat immune disorders.
+This research has the potential to transform the way we manage and treat immune disorders.

 “The integrated design of the Snow Centre is key to fast-tracking immune breakthroughs and translating them into new drugs and therapies.”